-A fantastic feature of Microsoft Word is the Table feature.
-Tables provide an easy and versatile way to present content on the page in a column and/or row format.
+The ability to create a table in Word allows users to present content on the page in a column and/or row format.
 Many users associate a table with the “ever so obvious” layout where borders are displayed.
 Whilst this is a perfect way to utilise tables, tables can do so much more.
 Below is a perfect example of a basic table with borders displayed.

 Think outside the box and turn off the borders and you have an invisible way of positioning your content on the page.